vmagnin/forcolormap/README.md

 # ForColormap

-This Fortran fpm library is independent of any graphical toolkit: its main functionality is to convert a real value to RGB values that you can use with any drawing toolkit.
+This Fortran library is independent of any graphical toolkit: its main functionality is to convert a real value to RGB values that you can use with any drawing toolkit.
 It offers various methods and options to manage colormaps.
 It includes:

 * a few basic colormaps: "grey", "fire", "rainbow", "inverted_rainbow", "zebra", "black_body"
 * the Dave Green's [cubehelix](https://www.mrao.cam.ac.uk/~dag/CUBEHELIX/) colormap,